Natural bobtail is a naturally occurring mutation in the T-box transcription factor T gene resulting in a shortened tail.

 Dogs with N/N genotype do not have this natural bobtail variant.
 They will most likely have normal length tails, though other genetic factors may affect tail length.
 They cannot transmit this natural bobtail variant to their offspring.

 Dogs with N/BT genotype are expected to have a natural bobtail.
 They may transmit this natural bobtail variant to 50% of their offspring.
-Matings between two N/BT dogs are expected to produce 50% puppies with natural bobtail and 25% puppies with the embryonic lethal BT/BT genotype (an expected 25% reduction in litter size).
+Matings between two N/BT dogs are expected to produce 50% puppies with natural bobtail, 25% puppies with normal length tails, and 25% puppies with the embryonic lethal BT/BT genotype (an expected 25% reduction in litter size).

 $45 one test per animal